The American College Health Association and CDC recommend that all first-year students living in residence halls are immunized against meningitis.

 - Stiff neck

 If you have any doubts about your symptoms, see a doctor.
-Early diagnosis and treatment is important because meningococcal disease can be deadly within 48 hours of getting sick.
-It also can lead to severe disabilities, such as loss of limbs.
+Early diagnosis and treatment is important because meningococcal disease can be deadly within 24 hours of getting sick.

 Always practice good hygiene.
 Make sure you cough or sneeze into a tissue or your sleeve and wash your hands frequently or use hand sanitizer if soap and water are not available.
 Do not share drinking glasses, water bottles, eating utensils, or cosmetics or lip balm.